← Back to Danger Theory

 Key Takeaways for AI Strategists

-The most valuable data isn't the presence of foreign agents, but the evidence of cellular damage.
-AI models must be retrained on this new reality.
+The most valuable data isn't foreign agents, but evidence of cellular damage.
+AI models must be retrained on this reality.

-An effective AI must differentiate between acute (healing) and chronic (pathological) danger signals, requiring sophisticated temporal analysis.
+Effective AI must differentiate between acute (healing) and chronic (pathological) danger signals through temporal analysis.

-The future is not "immunosuppression" but "danger signal modulation."
-This opens a new frontier for highly specific, AI-driven drug development.
+The future is danger signal modulation, not immunosuppression.
+Opens new frontiers for AI-driven drug development.